 - 1- No adjustment

 - 2- Prorated benefit

 - 3 Other adjustment

 - 24. Amount of Allotment Adjustment Enter the amount of the allotment adjustment from the record.
-If more than one adjustment was

-applied, enter the total amount of the difference between the allotment for the household size and income of the household and the amount the household actually received.
+If more than one adjustment was applied, enter the total amount of the difference between the allotment for the household size and income of the household and the amount the household actually received.
 If item 23 is coded 1, no adjustment, leave this item blank.
-Enter 9 if the amount of adjustment is unknown.

-- 25. Number of Household Members Enter the number of person(s) determined to be a part of the SNAP household and eligible to receive benefits based on the final QC determination.
+Enter 9 if the amount of adjustment is unknown. - 25.
+Number of Household Members Enter the number of person(s) determined to be a part of the SNAP household and eligible to receive benefits based on the final QC determination.
 Include persons who should have been in the household but were not in the State's original determination.
 Do not include persons whose income/resources are considered but are not receiving SNAP benefits or SNAP household members who have been disqualified from the program.
 If the household was ineligible for benefits, enter zero. - 26.
 Receipt of Expedited Service Using information from the case record, enter the appropriate code for the household's entitlement to expedited service at the most recent certification in effect at the time of the sample month: - 1 Entitled to expedited service and received benefits within the Federal timeframe - 2 Entitled to expedited service but did not receive benefits within the Federal timeframe - 3 Not entitled to expedited service - 27.
 Authorized Representative Used at Application Enter the appropriate code using information from the case record.
 An authorized representative is a responsible adult designated by the household, in writing, to apply for benefits on behalf of the household.
 Did an authorized representative make application for the household? - 1 Yes - 2 No - 28.
 Categorical Eligibility Status Was the household categorically eligible for benefits based on the final QC determination? - 1 Yes - 2 No - 29.
 Reporting Requirement Select the code that describes the reporting system used to certify the household.
-If the household was certified under six- month reporting, enter code "6", simplified reporting (also called six month reporting or semiannual reporting), even if QC determined that the appropriate reporting system should have been something else.
+If the household was certified under sixmonth reporting, enter code "6", simplified reporting (also called six month reporting or semiannual reporting), even if QC determined that the appropriate reporting system should have been something else.

-- 1. \$25 change reporting

-- 2. \$80 change in earned income

-- 3. \$100 change in earned income

-- 4. Status reporting

-- 5. 5-hour change in hours worked and expected to continue over a month

-- 6. Simplified reporting (exceeding 130% of income poverty guidelines)

-- 7. Quarterly reporting
+- 1- Change Reporting with \$125 change in earned income - 2- Change Reporting with change of wage rate, salary, or change in employment status - 3- 5-Hour change in hours worked and expected to continue over a month - 4- Simplified Reporting (exceeding 130% of income poverty guidelines) - 5- Quarterly Reporting - 6- Simplified Monthly Reporting - 7- Transitional benefits (no reporting requirement)

-- 8. Monthly reporting

-- 9. Transitional benefits (no reporting requirement)

-- 10. Other